mdhiggins/sickbeard_mp4_automator/readme.md

 Most of the documentation is in docstrings.
 The examples are tested (using doctest) so will always be up to date and working.

-See the `Tvdb.__init__` docstring (and others) for various initialisation arguments, including support for non-English searches, custom "Select Series" interfaces and enabling the retrieval of banners and extended actor information.
+The docstring for `Tvdb.__init__` lists all initialisation arguments, including support for non-English searches, custom "Select Series" interfaces and enabling the retrieval of banners and extended actor information.

 ### Exceptions